cardano-scaling/alba/docs/intro.md

 - A trivial solution to this problem would be for the prover to provide the entire dataset or all sequence elements to the verifier.
 However, this approach is inefficient due to the large size of the data and communication costs.
 - The Approximate Lower Bound Argument (ALBA) protocol is a new cryptographic primitive that solves this problem efficiently.
 - ALBA is designed to prove knowledge efficiently by leveraging an *approximate lower bound*.
-  - This approach establishes a gap between the prover's actual knowledge and the threshold needed to convince the verifier.
+  - This approach requires a gap between the prover's actual knowledge and the threshold needed to convince the verifier.
   - The gap enables compact proofs and efficient verification.
 - ALBA supports both centralized and decentralized setups, as well as weighted and unweighted datasets, making it useful for applications such as blockchain protocols, voting systems, and multisignature schemes.